 - Consider the desired temperature of your home.
 Light coloured roofs will reflect the heat and dark coloured roofs will absorb it.
 You generally see darker roofs in areas like Melbourne and lighter roofs up in the heat of Queensland.

-I love the house above and this is a great example of how you can have a traditional terracotta roof which makes a statement and stands out but the house doesn't have to contain that colour.
+I love the house above.
+This is a great example of how you can have a traditional terracotta roof which makes a statement and stands out but the house doesn't have to contain that colour.
 By adding a black gutter and white facia you create a good break to lead into the rest of the house which has a very contemporary colour treatment.

 Choosing a Colorbond Roof